 We hope you love the products we recommend.
 Just so you know, OnTrack Fishing may earn an affiliate commission from the links on this page, at no extra cost to you.

-You don’t have to be on the “Deadliest Catch” in order to experience how awesome crabbing can be.
+You don’t have to be on the TV series “Deadliest Catch” in order to experience how awesome crabbing can be.

-Although the high-profile television show gained a lot of attention back in its prime, crabs have long been some of the most enjoyable creatures to fish for.
+Although the high-profile television show gained a lot of attention back in its prime, crabs have long been some of the most enjoyable creatures to fish.

 Unfortunately, you can’t fish for crabs in a traditional sense – they won’t stay on the end of a line and getting close enough to catch one by hand is practically impossible.

 However as an average angler you can easily hunt for crabs using crab traps.
 Crab traps are specially designed to bait and trap crabs.

 There are thousands of different types available – but buying the best crab traps will ensure the most enjoyable and productive experience.

 In a hurry?
 Here are the best crab traps